-Maximum value is \$16,000 (\$4,000 per year).
-Florida high school graduates qualified for the State of Florida Tuition Voucher will receive an additional \$3,340 (\$835 per year).
-Maximum combined total is \$19,340 (4,835 per year).
-Students receiving these scholarships are ineligible for other scholarships or grants listed herein, except the Tuition Voucher.
-The number of scholarships awarded is limited by availability of funds.
+1. FLORIDA SCHOLARSHIPS: Available to freshmen and renewable annually.
+Maximum value is \$14,000 (\$3,500 per year).
+Florida high school graduates qualified for the State of Florida Tuition Voucher will receive an additional \$3,000 (\$750 per year).
+Maximum combined value is \$17,000 (\$4,250 per year).
+Students receiving these scholarships are ineligible for the tuition grants or the ROTC scholarships listed here.

-Qualifications: Have a grade-point average of 3.50 or be in the top fifteen percent of the graduating class and a composite math and verbal S.A.T.
-Score of 1100 or better or a composite A.C.T. score of 25 or better.
-Renewed each year for students maintaining 3.00 academic average.
+Qualifications: Graduation from a Florida high school; freshmen need a grade-point average of 3.5 or placement in the top 20 percent of the graduating class and S.A.T.'s of 1000 (combined) or A.C.T.'s of 23 (composite); transfers need a 3.5 GPA and 26 transferable semester credits.
+Renewed each year for students maintaining 3.0 academic average.